psi4/psi4/doc/sphinxman/source/scf.rst

 DIRECT DENSITY-FITTED J + COSX EXCHANGE
     Combines the integral-direct density-fitted J build algorithm with the Chain-of-Spheres Exchange Method to build the K matrix.
-To use this method, set |global__scf_type| to ``COSK``.
+To use this method, set |global__scf_type| to ``COSX``.
 A more detailed description of these methods are provided below.

 Direct Density-Fitted J
 ~~~~~~~~~~~~~~~~~~~~~~~